Back

 Common Name: | White Bat Lily, Bat Flower, Giant Bat Plant, White Bat Plant, Devil's Flower, Keladi Murai, Kelemoyang Air, Belimbing Tanah |

 The White Bat Lily (Tacca cristata) is a shade-loving herbaceous plant that can be found in the forest understorey of Singapore and Peninsular Malaysia.
 It produces bizarre inflorescences with white, rabbit-ears-like bracts and long, whisker-like bracteoles.
 The unique flowers are pollinated by female midges and also exhibit self-pollination.
-This species was previously misidentified as T. integrifolia, which is only native to India through China.
+Previously considered a synonym of T. integrifolia, it is now treated as its own species based on molecular data and morphology differences of the two species.

 Name